Add Windows event log monitoring service to a device

 The Windows event log is a record of all events - information, warnings and errors - produced by a Windows computer.
 The N-able N-central Windows Event Log Monitoring service enables you to monitor this log and filter important notifications.
 Add monitoring to a device to retrieve only the information you need.

-- Click Views > All Devices, and click the name of the device to set up Windows Event Log Monitoring.
+2. Click the name of the device to set up Windows Event Log Monitoring

-- Click the Monitoring tab, and click Add.
+3. Click the Monitoring tab, and then Add

-- In the Services list, set the number of instances of the Windows Event Log service to 1, and click Apply.
+6. Set the number of instances of the Windows Event Log service to 1

 In the Event Conditions, use AND or OR logic for N-able N-central to create precise notifications from events.
 For more information, see Reducing notification noise in Windows event logs.